 - Users can collect the generated marked points.
 After collection, the marked points will be saved in the remote controller and will not be cleared due to shut down.
-A " " " " icon will appear at the lower right corner of the collected marked points. - Users can view the generated marked point details.
+A "> " icon will appear at the lower right corner of the collected marked points. - Users can view the generated marked point details.
 After users select the marked point details card, the marked point details interface will expand on the right side of the map.
 Users can create quick missions, precise diversion, temporary observation points, and reference points based on the marked points in the interface.
 They can also edit the name, longitude and latitude, altitude, icon color, icon style, remarks and collection status of the marked point.
-When the altitude of the marked point is set to "Follow terrain", the altitude of the marked point is longitude and latitude and latitude. - While the aircraft is flying, the user can select a marked point and generate a reference point based on the location of the marked point.
+When the altitude of the marked point is set to "Follow terrain", the altitude of the marked point will become the altitude of the marked point's longitude and latitude stored on the remote controller. - While the aircraft is flying, the user can select a marked point and generate a reference point based on the location of the marked point.